The Caretakers

 Rev. Dr. Susan King

-Sharon is a wanna-be emeritus faculty member at the University of Michigan School of Public Health.
+Sharon is a faculty member at the University of Michigan School of Public Health.
 She is currently the Senior Associate Dean of Education and the Millicent W. Higgins Collegiate Professor Epidemiology.
-Her passion is being in Nature and building sustainable systems for that support people and organizations.
+Her passion is being in Nature and building sustainable systems that support people and organizations.
 With the rising challenges of climate change, she is dedicating the last part of her career to building new educational opportunities to explore how Nature creates sustainable healthy evolving ecosystems.
-Her professional dream is to bring together the best 21st century tools and thinkers to begin to spec out a new, more sustainable system of living in harmony using Nature as a model.
+Her professional dream is to bring together the best 21st century tools and thinkers to begin to spec out a new, more sustainable system of living in harmony using Nature as a model of resilience, interdependence and continual growth.

 Sharon Kardia, Ph.D.